Trauma Therapies: EMDR and More

 People often are curious about what EMDR is, how it works, how fast it works, and so forth.
 There are two websites that do a great job of explaining EMDR—the website for EMDRIA and the website for the EMDR Institute.
 Please check them out to see if they answer your questions.

 When people call and want EMDR therapy, I try to be both hopeful and honest.
 EMDR is a powerful therapy if and when it is right for you, and has helped many of my clients enormously.
 However, many people aren’t ready to start EMDR right away.

-That being said, EMDR is an excellent way to work with individuals with trauma, and informs almost everything I do.
+That being said, EMDR is an excellent way to work with individuals with trauma, and my training as an EMDR therapist informs almost everything I do.
 If you are looking for an EMDR therapist and I don't have any openings, or you have any concerns about what I have written above, please click here to see if you can find anyone else in your zip code or region.

 Internal Family Systems Therapy

 “The Internal Family Systems (IFS) model of psychotherapy offers a clear, non-pathologizing, and empowering method of understanding human problems, as well as an innovative and enriching philosophy of practice that invites both therapist and client to enter into a transformational relationship in which healing can occur.”
 This quote comes directly from the website of the Center for Self Leadership, which coordinates all trainings and research related to this model.
 The CSL website is very comprehensive and accessible for individuals interested in learning more about this model.

 Over the past 18 months I have taken several one to two day clinical trainings in IFS, and am now involved in a year long online seminar program called “The IFS Circle Program”.
 I am not an “IFS therapist” because I haven’t started their formal clinical training program, but am familiar with how the model works and am able to incorporate many of the interventions into my work.